 - There’s more community support regarding tricks to use it because of its popularity

 Business analysts need to know Python, especially if they work in companies that need analysis of big data, including customer information, ticket sales distribution, and SKU data.

-Can a non-IT person learn business analyst?
+Can a non-IT person learn business analysis?

 In the current IT industry market, there’s an increased need for BAs.
 If your current profession is too competitive, you can decide to switch to business analytics.
 You don’t necessarily need to be an IT person.
 It’s because although business analysts do deal with IT processes or professionals, they don’t handle any coding or programming responsibilities.
-The skills required for the BA job as discussed earlier on are communication, testing, and functional knowledge.
+The skills required for the BA job as discussed earlier are communication, testing, and functional knowledge.